Technical Product Manager • Getir

 Backstage as Foundation

-Selected Backstage for its extensibility and strong community.
-Built custom plugins for Getir-specific workflows.
+I selected Backstage for its extensibility and strong community, and built custom plugins for Getir-specific workflows.

 Service Catalog First